higherkindness/droste/README.md

 # Disclamer

 Please be advised that I have no idea what I am doing.
-Nevertheless, this project is being used in production.
+Nevertheless, this project is already being used for real work with real data in real life.